AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 </header>

 If your audience sleeps through your training or spends that time on a mental stroll along some tropical island beach they won't be taking much knowledge with them.
-Yup, this may seem obvious but in practise its more tricky.
+Yup, this may seem obvious but in practice its more tricky.
 Especially if you are really getting down into the nuts and bolts of particularly difficult sections.

 Keep an eye on your audience and engage with them often.
 Have a conversation with them and be lively.